coltranetorres/coltranetorres/README.md

 - Currently an AI Engineer at TradeWindow.

-- Previously, I was an AI Engineer for IBM, where I developed Generative AI and machine learning solutions for clients across several industries.
+- Previously, I was an AI Engineer for IBM, where I developed generative ai and machine learning solutions for clients across several industries.

 ---